-Gooding Joint School District No. 231
+Gooding Jt.
+School District 231

 Searches and Seizure

-School authorities may inspect and search school property and equipment owned or controlled by the school (such as lockers, desks, and parking lots), as well as personal effects left there by the student, without notice or consent of the student.
+School authorities may inspect and search school property and equipment owned or controlled by the school (such as lockers, desks, and parking lots), as well as personal effects left there by students, without notice or consent of the student.
 This applies to student vehicles parked on school property.
 Building principals may require each high school student, in return for the privilege of parking on school property, to consent in writing to school searches of his or her vehicle and personal effects therein, when reasonable suspicion of wrongdoing exists.

-School authorities may search the student and/or the student’s personal effects in the student’s possession when there is reasonable ground for suspecting that the search will produce evidence the particular student has violated or is violating the law or the District’s student conduct rules.
+School authorities may search the student and/or the student’s personal effects in the student’s possession when there is reasonable grounds for suspecting that the search will produce evidence the particular student has violated or is violating the law or the District’s student conduct rules.

 Seizure of Property